fatihusta/nft_dict/docs/dict.rst

 Reject all traffic destined for a particular country:

-*nft add rule ip filter forward dict session ct id server_country long_string NL reject*
+*nft add rule ip filter forward dict sessions ct id server_country long_string NL reject*

 For all hosts, set the mac_address field with the source mac address of the packet:

-*nft add rule ip filter prerouting ct state new dict host ip saddr mac_address ether_addr set ether saddr*
+*nft add rule ip filter prerouting ct state new dict hosts ip saddr mac_address ether_addr set ether saddr*

 Block netflix for all users in the sales group.
 This looks up the user from the sessions tables using ct id, then uses that to lookup the user in the users table and then finds the groups.

 *nft add rule ip filter forward dict users dict sessions ct id username long_string user_group long_string \*sales\* reject*

 Managing Table Entries
 --------------------